This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 The Tipping Point is an interesting book and a good read, but I have my doubts about how reliable Gladwell’s assertions are and how watertight his research was when he wrote the book.

 Give this book a read, but don’t take everything you read as gospel.

 Who should read The Tipping Point?

-Anyone who is any way involved with marketing will get a lot out of this book.
+Anyone who is in any way involved with marketing will get a lot out of The Tipping Point.
 Putting aside Gladwell’s questionable research, the marketing points in this book are very valuable.

 They will provide you with some good case studies which you can learn from and tips that you can put into action.

 If you want a read that will make you think and isn’t too difficult, this is a good book.
 Just don’t take everything at face value!